kitemakerhq/dump-organization/README.md

 - `--output`: Specify the output format.
 Must be either `json` or `csv`
 - `--space`: Limit the output to the specified space, as idenitified by its key.
 Can be specified multiple times
+- `--no-description`: Don't include the work item or theme descriptions in the output

 ```bash
 yarn